Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 “Really?
 You couldn’t allow yourselves even tasty food?”

 “Any sensation can be greatly amplified by the Droud to a…crippling degree.
-Even these crackers---which, I hope you will not be insulted if I point out that they are the most inoffensive item on the menu---could be addictive.”
+Even these crackers - which, I hope you will not be insulted if I point out that they are the most inoffensive item on the menu - could be addictive.”

 “That’s jus’ *unspeakably* evil,” rumbled the Great Father.
 He’d made no secret about his sensitivity to their stink, but he was direct and practical about it; a censer burning a strong incense sat on the table, throwing up a protective wall of scent between them.
 Ata considered such a forthright solution far more polite than trying to pretend the issue didn’t exist.